nvaccess/nvda/user_docs/en/userGuide.md

 Type a keyword or two for the kind of add-on you're looking for, then `tab` to the list of add-ons.
 Add-ons will be listed if the search text can be found in the add-on ID, display name, publisher, author or description.

+#### Sorting the add-ons list {#AddonStoreFilterColumn}

+By default, the add-ons list is sorted by add-on display name.
+The Sort by column combo box can be used to sort the list by the available columns for each tab.

+For example, you may wish to sort add-ons by editor, available version, etc.

 ### Add-on actions {#AddonStoreActions}

 Add-ons have associated actions, such as install, help, disable, and remove.